anishmss/rna-seq-analysis/README.md

 ```

 ## Output
-The main output is arranged into 3 folders: *trinity_out_dir* which contains the assembly *Trinity.fasta*,
+The main output is arranged into several folders, of which: *trinity_out_dir* which contains the assembly *Trinity.fasta*,
-*trinity_abundance* which contains the counts required for subsequent differential expression analysis,
+*trinity_abundance* which contains the counts required for subsequent differential expression analysis.
-and *dammit_out* which contains the output of annotation.

 The transciptome assembly we obtained can be downloaded [here](https://drive.google.com/file/d/1rw2rbbGzz2etlSLihpLCq1hU29PJBXGX/view?usp=sharing).
-The Bowtie2-RSEM quantification results we obtained can be downloaded [here](https://drive.google.com/file/d/1rw2rbbGzz2etlSLihpLCq1hU29PJBXGX/view?usp=sharing).
+The quantification results we obtained can be downloaded [here](https://drive.google.com/file/d/1rw2rbbGzz2etlSLihpLCq1hU29PJBXGX/view?usp=sharing).

 # Assembly annotation